Skip to content

 After spending some time there, we went to Derinkuyu Underground City which is said to be more than 3500 years old.
 The underground city has 12 floors but only 8 of them are open to the public.
 Here I’d like to mention that if you are claustrophobic, you must avoid going into it as the floors are about 280 ft. down.

-Cappadocia Architecture
+Historic Architecture

 I was completely awestruck by the architecture of this underground city which featured storage rooms, bedrooms, churches, halls, stables, and even a winery.
-It was honestly very hard to imagine about the people who lived here in the times of war.
+It was honestly very hard to imagine the people who lived here in times of war.

 Outside view of Selime Monastery